jmriesen/rust-RSM/README.md

    q ; i now has the value of 10
 ```
 Dynamic scoping makes it difficult to locally reason about the code.
-This makes it rather hard to create automatic refactoring tools that preserve behavior even for relatively simple operations like "rename variable".
+This makes it rather challenging to create automatic refactoring tools even for relatively simple operations like "rename variable".

 # Running the Project